sveinung/writings/maintainable_backbone_tests.md

 The example
 -----------

-Throughout the blog post we'll use a simple library application as an example.
-The user can view a list of books:
+Throughout this blog post we'll use a simple library application as an example.
+In this library app the user can view a list of books:

 ![The library app](pageobjects/img/1-library.png?raw=true)

-And click "add book" to get a new view for adding a book:
+He can click "add book" to get a new view for adding a book:

 ![The library app](pageobjects/img/2-add-book-view.png?raw=true)

-Then the user can fill in some info about the book:
+Then he can fill in some info about the book:

 ![The library app](pageobjects/img/3-adding-a-book.png?raw=true)